Campus conditions and requirements

 Resources are available on the HR website to guide supervisors and employees.
 We encourage employees to speak with their supervisor about their options — including hybrid schedules and flexible work arrangements — and address any concerns they may have.

 The Campus Health Center will continue to serve as the campus lead for tracking and reporting any COVID-19 cases on campus, as well as COVID-19 testing and vaccine distribution.
 The CHC will also be responsible for responding to any COVID-19 cases or outbreaks on campus, including isolating and quarantining individuals living in campus housing when necessary.
 The CHC will also continue to use the Campus Daily Screener to monitor cases on campus and guide the campus response.

 Is Wayne State mandating the COVID-19 vaccine and booster?

-Yes, to best protect the health and safety of our campus community, all students, faculty and staff are required to receive their COVID-19 vaccination and booster.
+Yes, to best protect the health and safety of our campus community, all students, faculty and staff are required to receive their COVID-19 vaccination and booster for the spring, summer and fall semesters.
 You can submit your proof of vaccination online.
 More information is available on the vaccine mandate webpage.
 All faculty and staff are expected to comply with vaccine and booster requirements regardless of whether they are working remotely or on campus.

 Will Wayne State continue COVID testing?